AliRafiee7/SeConvNet/README.md

 - **image_channels** <br />
 Number of channels in noisy images.
 It is *1* for gray images and *3* for color images.
 The default is *1*.
 - **model_name** <br />
 Filename of the model's weights.
 The default is *model_050.hdf5*.
+You can use the trained weights which are available in the *weights* folder.
 - **test_dir** <br />
 Path of test data containing test datasets.
 The default is *data/Test*.
 - **dataset** <br />